Chevrolet Volt Overview

 The Volt electric car has a backup engine to extend its typical 35-mile electric range.
 It is quick, quiet, and responsive, with a taut ride.
 Once the lithium-ion battery is depleted, the 1.4-liter engine acts as a generator to extend the range by 315 miles.
 Recharging take 4 hours using a 240-volt supply and 10 hours with 120 volts.
 We averaged the equivalent of 99 mpg in electric mode and 32 mpg when it switched over to gasoline.
-The four-seat capacity limits practicality, the rear seat is cramped, and visibility is impeded by the thick roof pillars and the horizontally-split rear window.
-For 2014, there has been a $5,000 price-drop.
-Reliability has been average of late.
+The four-seat capacity limits practicality, the rear seat is cramped, and visibility is poor.
+For 2015, the battery storage capacity is increased from 16 kWh to 17.1, likely leading to more EV-only miles.
+Reliability has been average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS